prashant-shekhar/Prashant-Shekhar/README.md

 - 🎓 &nbsp; Final Year CSE Student at Jaypee Institute of Information Technology
 - 💼 &nbsp; Artificial Intelligence and Analytics at Cognizant
-- 🌱 &nbsp; I’m currently learning Informatica.
+- 🌱 &nbsp; I’m currently learning more about AI.